The Breton-Manko equatorially antisymmetric binary configuration revisited: Abstract

 \section{Abstract}

 The Bret\'on-Manko solution for two identical counter-rotating Kerr-Newman charged masses is rewritten in the physical parametrization involving Komar quantities.
-The new form of the solution in particular turns out to be very convenient for verifying a recent geometric inequality for interacting black holes with struts.
+The new form of the solution turns out to be very convenient for verifying that the black-hole sector of the Bret\'on-Manko binary configuration saturates a recent geometric inequality for interacting black holes with struts discovered by Gabach Clement.